thomwiggers/thomwiggers.nl/_posts/2014-08-07-perfect_forward_secrecy_with_nginx.markdown

 Enable HTTP Strict Transport Security (HSTS) by putting this in the relevant site configs:

     add_header Strict-Transport-Security max-age=63072000;

+To add OSCP stapling, also add these lines:

+    ssl_trusted_certificate /path/to/intermediates/plus/ca/root/certificate;
+    ssl_stapling on;
+    ssl_stapling_verify on;

+To prevent attacks with `<iframe>` tags, add:

+    add_header X-Frame-Options DENY; # or SAMEORIGIN

+To stop browsers from sniffing the MIME response type:

+    add_header X-Content-Type-Options nosniff;

 Don't forget to restart nginx after making this change.